talk2rajeev/construction-espense-tracker/README.md

 # construction tracker app

-App to track all expense related to real estate construction and help in visualizing data
+This app is for tracking all expense related to real estate construction and help in visualizing data

 ## Running Locally